laurakond/Artly/README.md

 - Once logged in, the user can choose to edit or delete their artwork listing by clicking on a three dots favicon (pictured below).

   - If the user chooses to edit the artwork, they are taken to the artwork edit form.
-  - If the user chooses to delete the artwork, they will be notified by a pop up notification if the action was successful or not.
+  - If the user chooses to delete the artwork, they will be notified by a pop-up notification if the action was successful or not.

   ![User edit/delete icon](documentation/images/features/artwork-edit-delete.jpg)

 **Artwork edit form(restricted access)**

-- If the user chooses to edit the form in the detailed artwork view, they are taken to the artwork edit form, which is the same as Artwork create form.
+- If the user chooses to edit the form in the detailed artwork view, they are taken to the artwork edit form, which is the same as the Artwork create form.
   - The user will be able to see preexisting information populated in the fields, and amend them accordingly.
 - Similarly to the Artwork create form, the user can either submit or cancel the form.

-  - Upon successful update, the user will see a notification message appear and they will be taken to the artwork detail view where they can review the information.
+  - Upon successful update, the user will see a notification message appear, and they will be taken to the artwork detail view where they can review the information.

   ![Edit Artwork form image](documentation/images/features/artwork-edit-form.png)